rktjmp/lush.nvim/EXTEND.md

 ```

 Merge is generally a less powerful `lush.extend().with()` but you may desire to
-break your theme up for maintenance or configuration purposes.
+break your colorscheme up for maintenance or configuration purposes.

 ## Using Lush Data anywhere